Roger Federer stunned by Grigor Dimitrov at US Open

 Nadal faces No. 20 seed Diego Schwartzman of Argentina -- whom he is 7-0 against -- on Wednesday in the quarterfinals.

-This was not vintage Fed on Tuesday.
+This was not vintage Fed on Tuesday night.
 He looked off balance, misfiring on his shots and spraying errors.
-He also needed the trainer at the start of the fifth set.

-Federer told reporters he sought treatment on his upper back, saying he just needed to try to loosen it up.
+And Federer had an injury concern of his own.

 Up until this point, it had been a lackluster year for Dimitrov, having gone 1-7 in his last eight matches entering the US Open.
 Previously ranked as high as No. 3 in the world in 2017, Dimitrov currently is 78th -- his lowest ranking since he was 87th on June 4, 2012.